pvcraven/3d_graphics_class/source/assignments/assignment_04/assignment_04.rst

     Image by Marek Denko

+First, briefly describe the **aesthetic** of this image.
+Explain at two principles of art used here.

-Write a back-story to the image.
+Second, write a back-story to the image.
 Don't tell me about the image, but spend some time telling me a story that the image is a part of.

 Open the image in a new tab or zoom in on it.
 Don't miss seeing the woman